apparentorder/farssh/README.md

 farssh tunnel 5432 pg-cluster.cluster-foo.eu-central-1.rds.amazonaws.com
 ```

-Then connect to the local port 5432 on your machine, e.g. just using `psql -h localhost`.
+Then connect to the local port 5432 on your machine, e.g. just using `psql -h localhost` in another shell, or your favorite GUI client.

+Remember to terminate the FarSSH session using `^C` when done.

 ### Proxy mode